 Pioneer Trails Regional Museum: In the unlikely spot of Bowman, North Dakota (pop: 1800), you can see things ranging from a Triceratops skeleton to Vietnam artifacts.
 There is also a whole section on recipes from the frontier, and a gift shop with local products.
 We were expecting to see farm equipment and maybe a covered wagon replica (actually, it had those, too).
 Drop everything and get to Bowman.

-JL Beers: This pub in Sioux Falls was one of the few places open on the 4th of July (hey, it’s hard to be a patriot without adequate time for firecrackers).
+JL Beers: This pub in Sioux Falls was one of the few places open on the 4th of July (hey, it’s hard to be a patriot without time for firecrackers).
 They serve excellent $5 burgers (no veggie options, this is cattle country), offer a vast selection of beers, and have several big TVs mostly tuned to Fox News and baseball.
 The 46 different beers on tap range from obscure microbrews to Budweiser, Miller, Busch, Coors, Pabst, even Hamms (who in the world is ordering Hamms draft?).
 It’s an interesting mix of beer geeks and farmers; the table next to us spent their entire meal talking about repairing a tractor.

 Beermail: Another fun thing about JL Beers is that they offer a free post card and postage to every patron…a bit like the postal version of the phones that used to be on airplane seatbacks (“hey, guess where I’m calling from?”).
 They reportedly send out about 3000 cards a month–that’s a thousand bucks worth of stamps.
 I guess Hamms drinkers like getting mail.